 In general, my answer will be no, you should NOT stop sleep training during teething episodes.

-If you waited for all your baby’s teeth to pop through before you sleep train, you might wait over two years!
-Some baby’s teeth pop through at a few months old but others don’t until past a year old!
-Since you have no way of knowing, you need to just do your best and make sure you prioritize your baby’s sleep.
+If you waited for all your baby’s teeth to pop through before you sleep train, you might wait 2+ years!
+Some baby’s teeth pop through at a few months old.
+But others don’t until past a year old!
+Since you have no way of knowing, just do your best and make sure you prioritize your baby’s sleep.

 Having said that, you may need to alter your plan a bit during the few days the teeth are about to erupt through the gums.
 You might notice the new teeth right on the surface of the gums and your baby is extra fussy.
 At other times, help them feel comfortable but continue to be consistent and help them learn to sleep better.